Frequently Asked Questions

 - Do the owners of you company conduct daily inspections on each job?

 Yes!
 Daily inspections indicate the progress of a job and reflect a great deal on overall quality control.
-Not only are the projects supervised but vanderBeken Remodel clients have a portal in which they are able to see the daily logs and photos of their project.
+Not only are the projects supervised by our project managers but vanderBeken Remodel clients have a portal in which they are able to see the daily logs and photos of their project.